SomeSimpleSolutions/BaseLocalDataAccessPackage/README.md

 # BaseLocalDataAccessPackage

+BaseLocalDataAccessPackage is a wrapper around Core Data that allows writing code to fetch and manipulate data simpler.

 ## Usage

-Adopt the Enitites to `EntityProtocol`.
+Adopt the Entities to `EntityProtocol`.

 ```swift
 import CoreData